luisca1985/rpa-it-dashboard/README.md

 ## Robocloud

 ### Robots

+In [Robocloud](https://cloud.robocorp.com/), we create a robot with name _RPA Challenge - IT Dashboard_ uploading a .zip file including with the project.

 ![Robots image](readmepicks/06-robots.png)
 [Go to the web page](https://cloud.robocorp.com/thefunctionaryfxi1h/luisjimenez/robots/12268)

 ### RPA Challenge - IT Dashboard
+We can edit the project using the _Edit online_ option.

 ![RPA Challenge IT Dashboard image](readmepicks/07-rpa-challenge---it-dashboard.png) [Go to the web page](https://cloud.robocorp.com/thefunctionaryfxi1h/luisjimenez/robots/12268/edit)

 ### Processes
+We create a process with name _rpa-challenge-it-dashboard_, and include the robot.

 ![Processes image](readmepicks/08-processes.png)
 [Go to the web page](https://cloud.robocorp.com/thefunctionaryfxi1h/luisjimenez/processes)

 ### Process rpa-challange-it-dashboard

+We link on the process.

 ![Process rpa-challange-it-dashboard image](readmepicks/09-process-rpa-challange-it-dashboard.png)
 [Go to the web page](https://cloud.robocorp.com/thefunctionaryfxi1h/luisjimenez/processes/88ad44ae-3fc1-4d3d-ab1c-b87d77c35e85)

 ### Configure Process - Environment Variables

+We link on the option _Configure Process_, select _Show advanced_ and set the environment variable *AGENCY_NAME*.

 ![Configure Process image](readmepicks/10-configure-process.png)

 ![Environment Variables image](readmepicks/11-environment-variables.png)